 - 95% felt they had an increased understanding of student and school needs

 The Project has demonstrated multiple successful elements:

 - There is a high degree of alignment between its mission and the primary goals of the participating school districts regarding students’ academic achievement.

 - The Project enjoys broad-based community support in terms of leadership from United Way, buy-in from non-profit and business partners, and actively engaged community volunteers.

 - Through extensive training and individualized support, the Project annually nurtures a cohort of largely young and highly-capable team members without significant backgrounds as educators and ensures their success in educational settings.

 - For more than a decade, the Project has served as a springboard for individuals who go on to future careers in education and public service.
-Its alumni ranks include numerous classroom teachers, directors and staff of non-profit agencies, members of government service and a cadre of committed, life-long volunteers.
+Its alumni ranks include numerous classroom teachers and school professionals, directors and staff of non-profit agencies, members of government service and a cadre of committed, life-long volunteers.

 The Project has been recognized nationally as a leader in school-community tutoring initiatives and AmeriCorps programming.
 It has been honored at a White House event, used as a case study in the White House Call to Service, featured in the 2009 congressional budget justification, and published in a book of the 52 most innovative AmeriCorps programs in the country.